Maserati GranCabrio Trofeo review: supercar power for the family

 What’s new on the GranCabrio Trofeo?

 Pretty much everything.
-Gone is the V8, replaced by the ‘Nettuno’ twin-turbo V6 from the Maserati MC20 that features the same Twin Combustion technology but without the supercar’s dry sump.
+It’s been rigged out with the same engine as found in the Maserati MC20, and features the same Twin Combustion technology as the supercar, but not its dry sump.
 That makes sense – you’re hardly going to be pulling the sort of G-force in a convertible that would warrant a dry sump.

 All GranCabrios are four wheel-drive but on the Trofeo version, Maserati has deliberately sited the front diff in line with the engine to keep the mass of the V6 as far back as possible.
 Weight distribution is 48:52, front:rear, while it runs with 90 per cent of the torque going to the rear in standard driving.